mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 | Verify code whitespace matches team style | Code formatter, such as [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) (C/C++ formatter) or [gofmt](https://golang.org/cmd/gofmt/) (Go formatter) |
 | Identify unused imports or unused variables | Code linters, such as [pyflakes](https://pypi.python.org/pypi/pyflakes) (Python linter) or [JSLint](http://jslint.com/help.html) (JavaScript linter)

-Automation helps the reviewer make more meaningful contributions to the review.
-When you can ignore a whole class of issues, such as the ordering of `imports` or naming conventions for source filenames, it frees up mental capacity to focus on more interesting things like weaknesses in readability or flaws in functionality.
+Automation helps you make more meaningful contributions as a reviewer.
+When you can ignore a whole class of issues, such as the ordering of `imports` or naming conventions for source filenames, it frees your focus for more interesting things like weaknesses in readability or functional errors.

-This also benefits the code author.
-Automation means instant feedback for large classes of errors instead of waiting minutes to hours for feedback from a human reviewer.
-The instant feedback makes it easier to learn (TODO: link to study) and cheaper to fix because the author still has all the context of the code in their head.
+Automation benefits the author as well.
+It allows them to discover careless mistakes in seconds instead of hours.
+The instant feedback makes it easier to learn from (TODO: link to study) and cheaper to fix because the author still has the relevant context in their head.
+Plus, if someone's going to tell you about a dumb mistake you made, wouldn't you rather hear it from an automated tool than your human teammate?

 ## Settle style arguments with a style guide

-Arguments about style are a waste of time in code reviews, so you should minimize these as much as possible.
-The best way to do this is by keeping a style guide.
+Arguments about style are a waste of time in code reviews.
+If you're not careful, you can waste hours clashing over months about whether to use tabs or spaces.
+The best way to minimize style debates is by keeping a style guide.

-Some of what a style guide defines is superficial, such as naming conventions or whitespace formatting rules.
-A good style guide also specifies how you use a given language.
-Languages like JavaScript or Perl are packed with functionality, offering many different ways of implementing the same logic.
-A style guide can define The One True Way of doing things so that you don't end up in a situation where half of your team uses one set of language features while the other half uses a totally different set of features and your code looks like a mess.
+A good style guide defines not only superficial elements like naming conventions or whitespace rules, but also specifies how you use the features of your programming language.
+Languages like JavaScript and Perl are packed with functionality, offering many different ways of implementing the same logic.
+A style guide can define The One True Way of doing things so that you don't end up in a situation where half of your team uses one set of language features while the other half uses a totally different set of features, turning your code into a collective mess.

 There are a few ways to create a style guide for your team:

 ***Option 1: Adopt an existing style guide***

 If you search online, you can find published style guides.
 [Google's style guides](https://google.github.io/styleguide/) are the most well-known, but you can find others if Google's style doesn't suit you.
+By adopting an existing guide, you inherit the benefits of a ready-made style guide, but you skip the substantial effort it takes to create one.

-Creating a good style guide requires substantial effort.
-The benefit of adopting an existing guide is that you inherit the benefits of this effort without any work.
-The downside is that organizations optimize style guides for their particular needs.
-For example, Google's style guides are conservative about [using new language features](https://google.github.io/styleguide/cppguide.html#C++11) because they have an enormous codebase with code that has to run on anything from a home router to an iPhone.
+The downside is that organizations optimize their style guides for their own particular needs.
+Google's style guides, for example, are conservative about [using new language features](https://google.github.io/styleguide/cppguide.html#C++11) because they have an enormous codebase with code that has to run on anything from a home router to the latest iPhone.
 If you're a four-person startup with a single product, you can afford to be more aggressive about using cutting-edge language features or extensions.

 ***Option 2: Create your own style guide incrementally***